Is the Amazon Fire TV Stick 4K or Roku Streaming Stick 4K better?

 4K on a budget

-Amazon Fire TV Stick 4K
+Amazon Fire TV Stick 4K - Includes TV controls

-Stream in 4K for under $50 right now
+Stream in 4K for just $30 right now

-Starting at just $35, the Amazon Fire TV Stick 4K makes streaming high-quality picture super easy.
-The device is compatible with the most popular streaming apps and comes with the impressive Alexa Voice Remote.
+The Amazon Fire TV Stick 4K makes streaming high-quality picture super easy.
+The device is compatible with the most popular streaming apps and the impressive Alexa Voice Remote.

 Top tier streaming

-Roku Streaming Stick 4K
+Roku Streaming Stick 4K - Black

 Roku's best streaming stick yet